boonleng/blib-sh/README.md

 blib-sh Boonleng's Shell Script Library
 ===

-Over the years, I have written some functions to help making coding easier.
-I have used them in many servers so I thought it might be a good idea to collect these functions into a collection so I can just source this and have all the functions available without a bunch of copy and paste.
-Maybe it can help someone too.
+Over the years, I have written a number functions to help making coding easier.
+I have used them in sparingly many machines, RedHat Linux, CentOS, Debian, macOS, etc. so I thought it might be a good idea to put these reusable functions into a collection so I can just source it and have all the functions available without a bunch of copy and paste.
+Perhaps the collection can be helpful to someone else too.

 # blib.sh